btoone/dotfiles/README.md

 Anything in an `opt/` dir can be loaded manually using `:packadd! packagename`.

+To install a new plugin, simply clone the repo into the directory `~/.vim/pack/default/start`.
+Be sure to update `vimrc.plugins` with the new plugin.

+The file `vimrc.plugins` serves as a manifest of commands of what is installed.
+To reinstall any of the plugins listed in this file, simply copy the command and run from the root of your dotfiles install location.

 See `:help package` for more info.

 ### Tmux